 Saint Philip’s partners with Primavera Foundation to provide pathways out of poverty through safe, affordable housing, workforce development, and neighborhood revitalization.
 Teams from Saint Philip’s prepare meals and serve them to a residential center for recovering addicts and men and women in transition.
+There are currently two teams, Tuesdays and Thursdays, once a month.
 To learn more or to volunteer please click the “Primavera” button below.

 The Food Pantry closet is staffed and provisioned by parishioners, providing food to those in need who stop by the office.
+Between 80 and 100 families and individuals are served each month by this ministry.
 To learn more or to volunteer please contact us by clicking the “Food Pantry” button below.